-A high-quality stakeholder communications system can make all the difference to your consultation initiative.
+Great stakeholder information software and support can make all the difference to your project.

-What’s needed is the ability to track all communications generated from multiple departments and stakeholders; the necessity to generate detailed reminders about commitments for follow-up; the functionality to easily produce complex reports tailored to your project’s regulatory requirements; and the guarantee that all your data is safe and secure.
+You’ll be needing: to track all communications generated from multiple departments and stakeholders; the ability to generate detailed reminders about commitments for follow-up; the functionality to easily produce complex reports tailored to your project’s regulatory requirements; and the guarantee that all your data is safe and secure.

 But making a decision about which stakeholder management system to adopt is just the first step.

-It’s also important to set up the best reporting and tracking of your data from the start, and that means getting your employees and others who are affected by (and working with) the system on board from the beginning, collecting accurate data, developing a feedback loop and reporting on all the interactions that take place with various stakeholders.
+It’s also important to set up the best reporting and tracking of your data from the start, and that means getting your employees and others who are affected by (and working with) the information management software on board.
+Everyone needs to be collecting accurate data, developing a feedback loop and reporting consistently on interactions that take place with stakeholders.

-You may have just a few people working with the public consultation software, or a large group spanning multiple departments or locations.
-To generate the best results for your initiative, it’s important to get everyone following the same protocol and taking ownership of their work.
+You may have just a few people working with your stakeholder information management software, or a large group spanning multiple departments, length of time, or locations.
+To generate the best results, it’s important to get everyone following the same protocol.

-As a leader in your organization, when encouraging others to adopt a new system that supports your stakeholder consultation it’s important to consider the emotional impacts that change can have on your team.
+When encouraging others to adopt a new system that supports your project it’s important to consider the emotional impacts that change can have on your team.

-Here are a few emotions employees might experience that could affect their engagement level – and have a negative impact on the implementation of a new system:
+Team members might experience these factors that could affect their engagement level – and have a negative impact on the implementation of a new system: